paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-sigs.md

 highlight: true
 ---

-Deterministic signatures are praised as pinnacle of Elliptic Curve Cryptography. ed25519 uses them.
+Deterministic signatures are praised as the pinnacle of Elliptic Curve Cryptography. ed25519 uses them.
 RFC 6979 spec describes them.
 They eliminate the whole class of issues with "bad randomness".